Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ

 Plants are very sensitive to atmospheric changes.

-If an underground gas leak occurs caused by corroding pipes or other deterioration, plants or trees nearby may die from exposure to the gas.
+If an underground leak occurs caused by corroding pipes or other deterioration, plants or trees nearby may die from exposure to the gas.
 House plants can also be affected.

-If there is no other obvious reason for the tree/plant problem and they are near or on top of a buried gas line, it is worth getting it checked with a gas detector.
+If there is no other obvious reason for the tree/plant problem and they are near or on top of a buried gas line, it is worth getting it checked with a gas leak detector.

-Leaking gas may even affect indoor plants.
+A gas leak in house may even affect indoor plants.

 If you notice that only those plants near LPG cylinders and natural gas lines are wilting, it may be a sign to contact emergency services (111) to have them take a look.

-10. Feeling Unwell Due to Possible Carbon Monoxide Poisoning
+10. Feeling Unwell Due to Possible Carbon Monoxide Poisoning – Gas Leak Symptoms

 Typically, properly functioning gas appliances are quite safe.